All About Pharmacists

 - Work in hospitals or clinics or for Health Management Organizations (HMOs), dispensing prescriptions, serving as a medical team consultant, or specializing in specific drug therapy areas, such as oncology or nuclear pharmacotherapy.

-What a Pharmacist Should Know
+Things a Pharmacist Should Know How to Do

 Pharmacists state the following job skills are important in their day-to-day work.